nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Edits the module and class of the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​

+Examples:

+- `mv 2 m/CS2103 c/T10`

 ### Removing students from an existing class and module : `rm`

 Remove a particular student from a particular module and class.

 Format: `rm INDEX m/MODULE c/CLASS`

 - Edits the module and class of the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …

+Examples:

+- `rm 3 m/CS2103 c/T10`

 ### Toggle view: `view`